 The quick movement of air allows to the food to cook at a maximized rate without burning.
 This in turn removes any moisture in the food quicker than traditional baking or roasting in an oven, giving the food a crispier texture!

-It really does work so well, and to be honest, sounds a lot safer than the old microwave method!
+It really does work so well, and to be honest, the air fryer sounds a lot safer than the microwave method of heating your food!

 Additional Reading: Can Deep Fried Foods Be Healthy?